nitindermohan/oak-new-docs/content/docs/getting-started/deploy-app/deploy-cli.md

 ## Further Details
-This page only highlights a small subset of available OAK-CLI capabilities.<br>
+This page only highlights a small subset of available `oak-cli` capabilities.<br>

 {{< link-card
   title="CLI Manuals"